jbx-protocol/juice-docs/docs/v4/learn/overview.md

 2. These ERC-20 tokens can be freely traded or used in other DeFi protocols.

 Later on:
-1. A contributor sends 1 ETH to the project’s treasury.
+1. A contributor sends 1 ETH to the project.
 2. The contributor receives 400 project tokens as ERC-20s.

 [Learn more about tokens](/docs/v4/learn/glossary/tokens.md)